What Is a Pension Fund?

 Because of the unique nature of public pension plans, they are regulated largely by state and local law, although federal regulation of these plans continued to evolve.
 When ERISA was enacted, Congress excluded government pension plans from some sections of ERISA because additional time was considered necessary to determine the need for federal regulation of these plans.

 ERISA called for a congressional study of several aspects of government pension plans, including the adequacy of their financing arrangements and fiduciary standards.
 The study, The Pension Task Force Report on Public Employee Retirement Systems, which was completed in 1978, reported some deficiencies in public plans— including plans covering federal employees— in the areas of funding, reporting and disclosure, and fiduciary practices.
 The report found public pension plan terminations and insolvencies to be rare, however.
 (Later the same year, the federal government imposed reporting and disclosure requirements on pension systems for its own employees.)

 Many sections of ERISA do apply to public-sector plans.
 Government plans are exempt from ERISA’s reporting, disclosure, and funding requirements, and plan-termination insurance.
-While some observers continue to believe that state and local plans would benefit from the federal imposition of ERISA-like standards, state and local plans are financially sound.
-Even though some underfunded plans can still be found (primarily at the local level), public pension systems are generally well financed.
+Although some observers continue to believe that state and local plans would benefit from the federal imposition of ERISA-like standards, state and local plans are financially sound.
+Even though some underfunded plans can still be found (primarily at the local level), public pension systems generally are well financed.